midl-dev/tezos-on-gke/README.md

 * ssh endpoint for remote signing
 * compatible with mainnet and alphanet
 * blockchain snapshot download and import from a public URL for faster synchronization of the nodes
-* automatic payouts from a hot wallet with Backerei
 * support for two highly available signers
 * deploy everything in just one command
 * TODO: